WINGFO-HQ/0G/README.md

 - Remove the '0x' prefix if present
 - Ensure it's a valid 64-character hexadecimal key
 - Keep your private key secure and never share it
+- Use the private key of the wallet that received the test tokens

 ## Post-Installation